kbrsh/moon-router/README.md

 ### What?

-Moon router lets you create basic routes that map to different components.
-Clicking a `router-link` will update the view, and updates the URL.
-To the user, it seems like going on a new URL, but in reality, they are on the same page.
+Moon router lets you create routes that map to different components.
+Clicking special links update the view and the URL as if the user is visiting a new page.

 ### Install